opencv/opencv/samples/clojure/simple-sample/README.md

 > abused and mutating nouns are going to irritate your preference for
 > verbs.
 Even if the CLJ interop syntax is very handy and complete,
 > there is still an impedance mismatch between any OOP language and
-> any FP language (Scala is a mixed paradigm programming language).
+> any FP language (bein Scala a mixed paradigms programming language).

 To exit the REPL type `(exit)`,
 `ctr-D` or `(quit)` at the REPL prompt.